MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/minimum-requirements.md

 The hardware requirements for Defender for Endpoint on devices are the same for the supported editions.

 > [!NOTE]
-> Machines running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) are not supported.
+> Machines running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) aren't supported.
 >
 > Virtual Machines running Windows 10 Enterprise 2016 LTSB may encounter performance issues if run on non-Microsoft virtualization platforms.
 >